-With thousands of passengers boarding each day, keeping buses and trains clean isn't easy.
+With thousands of passengers boarding each day, keeping buses and trains clean is a constant task.

 In fact, Metro Transit has nearly 100 employees who devote all or part of their time to sweeping, mopping, scrubbing and otherwise tidying up the fleet of nearly 1,000 buses and 86 light-rail vehicles.
-Here's a brief look at how they manage the task.
+Here's a brief look at how that work unfolds.

-Because fewer buses are on the street overnight, Cleaners spend the late night and early morning hours going through each vehicle to sweep the floors and remove litter.
-Helpers also re-fuel the buses and put them through a high-pressure bus wash overnight.
-If a bus has been vandalized or has other visible damage, it will also addressed or set aside for future repair.
+Every night, cleaners go through buses to sweep the floors and remove litter.
+Helpers also re-fuel the buses and put them through a high-pressure bus wash.
+If a bus has been vandalized or has other visible damage, those issues will also be addressed or the bus will be set aside for future repair.

-While most of the cleaning is done while trains are in storage, Helpers sometimes pick up trash while trains are stationed at Target Field or Union Depot between trips.
+While most of the cleaning is done while trains are in storage, trains are also cleaned between trips at Target Field, the Union Depot and the Mall of America.

 Wearing calf-high rubber boots, Helper Jim Johnson said he enjoyed the work and the satisfaction of keeping the fleet in top condition.
 “The more you keep the trains clean, the cleaner they stay,” he said.